Predatory lending: Predatory lending towards minority groups

-Because many minority communities have been excluded from loans in the past, they are and have been more vulnerable to deception.
+Because multiple minority communities have been excluded from loans in the past, they are and have been more vulnerable to deception.
 Oftentimes, they are targeted because of these vulnerabilities.
 Organizations and agencies including ACORN, HUD, the American Civil Liberties Union, United for a Fair Economy and more prove that predatory loans are disproportionately made in poor and minority neighborhoods.
 Brokers and lenders preyed on these neighborhoods with the knowledge that these people were often denied for loans and the demand for loans were high.
 Lenders called these neighborhoods never-never land.
 This created the subprime predatory lending world.

 Subprime lenders specialize in B, C, and D paper.
 Predatory lending is the practice of overcharging a borrower for rates and fees, average fee should be 1%, these lenders were charging borrowers over 5%.
 Consumers without challenged credit loans should be underwritten with prime lenders.
 In 2004, 69% of borrowers were from subprime lending.
 The 2007 mortgage drop and economy fail were from over lending.
 Organizations such as AARP, Inner City Press, and ACORN have worked to stop what they describe as predatory lending.
 ACORN has targeted specific companies such as HSBC Finance, successfully forcing them to change their practices.
 Some subprime lending practices have raised concerns about mortgage discrimination on the basis of race.
 African Americans and other minorities are being disproportionately led to sub-prime mortgages with higher interest rates than their white counterparts.
 Even when median income levels were comparable, home buyers in minority neighborhoods were more likely to get a loan from a subprime lender, though not necessarily a sub-prime loan.

 Other targeted groups

 In addition, studies by leading consumer groups have concluded that women have become a key component to the subprime mortgage crunch.
-Professor Anita F. Hill wrote that a large percentage of first-time home buyers were women, and that loan officers took advantage of the lack of financial knowledge of many female loan applicants.
+Professor Anita F. Hill wrote that a large percentage of first-time home buyers were women, and that loan officers took advantage of the lack of financial knowledge of female loan applicants.
 Consumers believe that they are protected by consumer protection laws, when their lender is really operating wholly outside the laws.
 Refer to 15 U.S.C.
 1601 and 12 C.F.R.
 226.